vmoliva/vmoliva/README.md

 - 🎯 Over **17 years** of experience in backend development with .NET and EF Core.
 - 🔍 Skilled in **CQRS architecture**, design patterns, and performance optimization.
 - 📚 Constantly learning new technologies and best practices.
-- 🤝 Open to collaborating on open-source projects and cross-functional teams.
 - 📊 Experienced in working with **Power BI** for data visualization and reporting.

 ---